cletter7/lbSlider/README.md

 .slider-wrap block is not necessary, but I use it to absolute position arrows.
-Arrows shouldn't be inside #slider, because it has overflow: hidden property
+Arrows shouldn't be inside #slider, because it has overflow: hidden property You can use any IDs and Classes in your html.

 ### CSS